diefenbach/django-lfs/docs/how_to_variants.rst

 Go to the *"Variants"* tab

 7. Enter *"Color"* in the *"Local properties"* field and click on *"Add property"*.
-(Please note: you can also use properties and properties groups to create variants, but this is beyond that how-to.)
+(Please note: you can also use properties and property groups to create variants, but this is beyond that how-to).
 8. Enter *"Red"* into the now provided field and click on *"Add option"*
 9. Repeat that with *"Green" and "Blue"*.
 Please note: for convenience you can